WashingtonSTEM/Horizons_Public/README.md

 4. Save the raw data to *1.Data/Raw_Data/2025_Exports* (or current year if past 2025).

-5. Update the directory in the script to match your computer's.
+5. Update the current year in the script.
+Update the base directory in the script to match yours.

-6. Make needed updates to the script, then run start to finish.
+6. Make needed updates to the script, noted throughout the script as "Action Items".
+Run start to finish.
 See console notes and *Review Step* at the end of the script for quality check.
-Make changes and rerun as needed.
+As needed, make changes and rerun script.
-   * Update currentyear parameter current year of newly exported data  and base_dir to match the parent folders of the Horizons folders.
+   ## Potential updates needed, noted as "Action items":
-   * Add additional redacted ranges to the *#Function to clean any improper redacted ranges* as instructed by *⚠️ Values in RedactedPct containing letters (possible issues)* message in the console after running script.
+   * Review the *Check for changed column names and update as needed, then run remainder of script* ouptut and add code to need rename columns immeditaly after reading in new file to ensure script works properly.

-   * Add additional years as needed to the *filter(High.School.Academic.Year %in% c("2023-2024","2024-2025"))  %>% #ADD ADDITION YEARS HERE AS NEEDED!* line of code.
+   * Add new redacted ranges to the *#Function to clean any improper redacted ranges* as instructed by *⚠️ Values in RedactedPct containing letters (possible issues)* message in the console after running script.
-   * Review the *CHECK FOR CHANGED COLUMN NAMES & RENAME AS NEEDED* steps and add any needed updates
+   * Add additional years as needed to the *filter(High.School.Academic.Year %in% c("2023-2024","2024-2025"))  %>% # **ACTION ITEM**: Add additional years here as needed.* line of code.

 7. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
 Save your own version of the workbook!